 Jenny Romaine (theater, teens) is a founding member of the Obie-winning Great Small Works visual theater collective based in New York City, and the inaugural winner of the Adrienne Cooper Award for Dreaming in Yiddish.
 She was a sound archivist at the YIVO institute for Jewish Research for 13 years and has dedicated three decades to the creation of New Yiddish Performance ranging from giant spectacle and film to installation and miniature theater performed in living rooms.
 For over 15 years she has music directed Bessie/Obie winning Circus Amok directed by Jennifer Miller.
 In 2016 Romaine received the Marshall T Meyer Risk Taker Award from Jews for Racial and Economic Justice and was a featured culture producer/educator on the Helix Project sponsored by Yiddishkayt Los Angeles in Belarus, Lithuania, and Latvia.
 Recently Romaine wrote and co-created Muntergang and other Cheerful Downfalls, a hand puppet show about two Yiddish radical puppeteers from the early 20th century (Zuni Maud and Yosl Kotler) and directed the Yiddish epic Bovo D’Antona adapted by New York Times bestselling author Michael Wex, for Yiddish Summer Weimar and KlezKanada.

-Joyce Rosenzweig (piano) – Rosenzweig is a much sought-after accompanist, conductor, master class presenter, lecturer, coach, arranger, and authority on Jewish art and synagogue music.
-She appears frequently in concerts internationally with leading cantors and Yiddish singers.
-Rosenzweig additionally is Artist-in-Residence at the Debbie Friedman School of Sacred Music at Hebrew Union College, an adjunct professor at Jewish Theological Seminary, and the long time Music Director of Congregation Beth Simchat Torah in Manhattan.
+Joyce Rosenzweig** (piano) – Rosenzweig is a well-known collaborative pianist, conductor, master class presenter, lecturer, coach, arranger, and authority on Jewish art and synagogue music, as well as Yiddish music.
+She appears frequently in concerts throughout the world with leading cantors and Yiddish singers.
+She is the Artist-in-Residence at the Debbie Friedman School of Sacred Music at Hebrew Union College, where she teaches Yiddish song repertoire, modal harmony, and is the conductor of the Cantorial student chorus, in addition to playing for recitals and services.
+She is also an adjunct professor at the Jewish Theological Seminary, and the long time Music Director of Congregation Beth Simchat Torah in Manhattan.
+Ms. Rosenzweig can be heard on several CD’s including “Dreaming in Yiddish” with legendary Yiddish singer, Adrienne Cooper, “A Leyter tzum Himl” with Cantor Robert Abelson, “Chalamti Chalom” with Cantor David Berger, as well as her forthcoming CD of art songs by American-Jewish refugee composers entitled “Refuge.”

 Pete Rushefsky*** (tsimbl) – A leading performer, composer and researcher of the Jewish tsimbl (cimbalom or hammered dulcimer), Rushefsky tours and records internationally with violinist Itzhak Perlman as part of the Klezmer Conservatory Band, and collaborates with a number of leading figures in the contemporary klezmer scene including Andy Statman, Adrianne Greenbaum, Steven Greenman, Joel Rubin, Eleonore Biezunski, Michael Alpert, Madeline Solomon, Zhenya Lopatnik, Zoe Aqua, Jake Shulman-Ment, Keryn Kleiman, Eleonore Weill, Joanna Sternberg and Michael Winograd.
 Since 2006 he has served as Executive Director of the Center for Traditional Music and Dance, the nation’s leading organization dedicated to the preservation and presentation of diverse immigrant music traditions from around the world.
 He curated the Yiddish program at the 2013 Smithsonian Folklife Festival and has authored a number of articles on traditional music and culture.